Medically reviewed by Drugs.com. Last updated on Sep 3, 2022.

 Tonsillectomy is usually done as an outpatient procedure.
 That means you'll be able to go home the day of the surgery.
-An overnight stay is possible if complications arise or if the surgery is done on a young child, or if you have a complex medical condition.
+An overnight stay is possible if complications arise, if the surgery is done on a young child or if you have a complex medical condition.

 Because a tonsillectomy is performed under general anesthesia, you or your child won't be aware of the procedure or experience pain during the surgery.

 The surgeon may cut out the tonsils using a blade (scalpel) or a specialized surgical tool that uses heat or high-energy heat or sound waves to remove or destroy tissues and stop bleeding.